Suing the Immigration Service (USCIS): FAQs

 6. If I want to sue the USCIS, does it make a difference what state I live in?

-7. Can I sue the USCIS in a state where I do not live?
+7. Can I sue USCIS in a state where I do not live?

-The information contained in this document is general in nature and subject to change at any point in time.
-As such, it may not necessarily apply to all situations.
+The information contained here is general in nature and it may not necessarily apply to all situations and it is subject to change at any point in time.
 Therefore, under no circumstance it should be construed as legal advice.
-Please ensure that you consult with an attorney regarding your specific situation before starting a legal process.
+Please ensure that you consult with an experienced immigration lawyer regarding your specific situation before starting any immigration legal process.

 Watch video: When can I sue Immigration (USCIS)?